Celebration in the US: Harry and Meghan's daughter's birthday plans

 © Imago Images / Kirchner Media

 The daughter of Prince Harry and his wife, Megan, celebrated her second birthday on June 4.
-Little Lilibet threw a birthday celebration in the USA and a custom playhouse from Grandpa Charles.
+Little Lilibet has a birthday party in the States and a stage dedicated from Grandpa Charles.

 Her youngest daughter’s second birthday